ksamuk/academic-kickstart/content/authors/admin/_index.md

 I am currently a Postdoctoral Associate in Mohamed Noor's lab at Duke University.

-<p style="color:black;font-weight: bold"> NEW: In July 2021, I will be starting as an Assistant Professor in the Department of Ecology, Evolution, and Organismal Biology at the University of California, Riverside.
+<p style="color:black;font-weight: bold">In July 2021, I will be starting as an Assistant Professor in the Department of Ecology, Evolution, and Organismal Biology at the University of California, Riverside.
 </br></br>
 My research group will focus on the evolutionary genomics of adaptation and speciation, with a special interest in the role of recombination rate variation.
 </br></br>